Find out how to submit an academic appeal if you’re a student on a taught course.

 - progression to the next stage of your course

 This is different from a complaint, which you would raise if you were dissatisfied with an aspect of your time at Sussex.

-You appeal against a decision of the exam board on one or more of the following grounds:
+You can appeal against a decision of the exam board on one or more of the following grounds:

-- circumstances which affected your academic performance, which the exam board were not aware of when their decision was taken, and which could not reasonably have been brought to their attention (for example, through an exceptional circumstances claim before the published deadline)
+- circumstances which affected your academic performance, which the exam board was not aware of when their decision was taken, and which could not reasonably have been brought to their attention (for example, through an exceptional circumstances claim before the published deadline)

 - evidence of bias or prejudice during the assessment process.

 If you think that an error has occurred, you are advised to bring it to the attention of your School at the earliest opportunity.
 Errors can often be easily rectified during the course of the academic year without you needing to appeal.